crosshatch/server/OVERVIEW.md

 - There are 33 million families in the U.S. with children under 12 years of age.
 - Parents spend an average of $1,000 per child annually on educational tools.

-TODO Parents increasingly seek "screen time with purpose," preferring apps that provide educational value and foster creativity.
-Crosshatch addresses this growing demand for meaningful educational content and creative engagement.
+Market data suggests that parents increasingly seek screen time with purpose, preferring apps that provide educational value and foster creativity.
+Crosshatch addresses this growing demand.

 ## Revenue Model